Chrishell Stause May Have Earned Some Serious $$$ From Her First Marriage

 She owns a $3.3 million mansion.

-She wrote that the house was her "dream home" in an Instagram post announcing that she'd bought it.
+She wrote that the house was her "dream home" in an Instagram post announcing her purchase.
 She even threw what looked like a super fun housewarming party with a few fellow Selling Sunset stars in attendance.

 According to Celebrity Net Worth, Chrishell's combined earnings give her a net worth of about $6 million.
 I wouldn't expect anything less, given all her business ventures!